Why Do UFC Fighters Have Cauliflower Ear and Does It Go Away?

 How do UFC fighters get cauliflower ear?

 “Cauliflower ear” is a straightforward name, as it looks like an ear that’s been turned into a cauliflower.
-The injury can appear in different ways.
+The injury can appear in several ways.
 After all, getting a cauliflower ear ultimately depends on where a fighter gets hurt.

 UFC fighters with the worst cauliflower ear